amleszk/AFSynccitAPIClient/README.md

 AFSynccitAPIClient
 =======
-Cocoa client for syncing read reddit links
+Cocoa client for syncing read reddit links to http://synccit.com/.
+This client maintains an `NSTimer` that repeatedly fires uploading accumulated links to synccit

 Dependencies:
 - iOS5